-Before I left Hawkins, we had a New Year’s Eve fancy dress party with a ‘Glamorous Hollywood’ theme.
-All staff were expected to do a ‘turn’ and having recently had my permed hair cut into a short crop, I went along as Liza Minnelli in bowler hat, black waistcoat, fishnets and towering stiletto’s.
-Grabbing a bar stool, I did my best to impersonate Liza in Cabaret – although I couldn’t for the life of me bend backwards over that stool!
+Before I left Harpers, we had a New Year’s Eve fancy dress party with a ‘Glamorous Hollywood’ theme.
+All staff were expected to do a ‘turn’ and having recently had my permed hair cut into a short crop, I went along dressed as Liza Minnelli as ‘Sally Bowles’ from “Cabaret” in bowler hat, black waistcoat, fishnets and towering stiletto’s.
+Grabbing a bar stool, I did my best, although I couldn’t for the life of me bend backwards over that stool!
 My brother Dale tagged along wearing a full suit of armour.
 Unable to sit down, he stood all evening with cigarette smoke curling through the grid on his visor.

 The drag acts were outstanding that evening, including ‘Fred and Ginger’ who thrilled us with their rendition of ‘Cheek to Cheek’ and ‘Rita Hayworth’ slinking across the floor to ‘Put the Blame on Mame’.
 We danced until dawn, seeing in 1979 in considerable style and with heavy hangovers!

 It was July 1976 and as a brown envelope dropped through the letterbox, in the far reaches of outer space, the last of the planets aligned.

 As I stooped to pick up the envelope, a deep, resounding voice boomed in my head:

 “Young Jackson!
 Your grandfather was a Banker.
 Your father is a Banker.
 Your destiny has been ordained – so too shall you become a Banker!”

 I had remained in school for Sixth Year, principally for another attempt to pass both Higher Maths and Physics, and somehow fluke the entry qualifications for University.
 However, the contents of that brown envelope metaphorically sprung forth, stuck two fingers up at me and laughed in my face.